usaid-cs/yesterday-i-learned/sql.md

 - Limit postgres connection count to 200-400 no matter the database size.
 - The source table (the table having the foreign key to another table) [does not require an index on the foreign key](https://www.cybertec-postgresql.com/en/index-your-foreign-key/).
 If you query by that field a lot, you should make an index there.
 - A subquery without saying `LIMIT 1` instantly ruins the performance of the outer query.
+- [An index is automatically created for all primary keys and unique constraints](https://stackoverflow.com/a/970605/1558430), but [not](https://stackoverflow.com/a/48793428/1558430) for foreign keys... unless [you use Django](https://stackoverflow.com/a/6010542/1558430). which makes an index for foreign keys as well.

 ## Troubleshooting